 Maria coordinates components of the annual giving program with other staff and student, alumni, and parent volunteers.
 She also facilitates the work of the Annual Fund Council and coordinates reunion programs for the 50th reunion classes.

 Rachel oversees the 35th and 40th reunion efforts.
 She manages the programming, works collaboratively with class volunteer leaders, and spearheads the reunion giving campaigns.
 Rachel encourages leadership gifts from alumni, parents, and friends of the college.
+She travels to Iowa, Minnesota, Wisconsin, and Washington.

 Nicole is responsible for the computer entry of pledges/gifts and receipting of gifts, and she coordinates corporate and matching gifts.
 She interacts with the Financial Services and Financial Aid offices as well as the Library and Information Services application development team.